Looking after your eyes

 While your vision is something you might not think about very often, the human eye is a truly amazing piece of engineering!
 Not only is it made up of millions of tiny working parts but the way we interpret and enjoy life is often made possible by good vision.
 Here are some tips to help you look after your eyes for the long term.

-- Another reason for a healthy diet.
 A nutritious diet is good for every bit of your body, and that includes your eyes.
-As a reminder of which food’s best, check out the Australian Guide to Healthy Eating.
+As a reminder of which choices are the healthiest, check out the Australian Guide to Healthy Eating.
 Food that is particularly healthy for the eyes includes:

 - Oily fish such as salmon, trout and sardines